Learning-based Calibration of Flux Crosstalk in Transmon Qubit Arrays: Calibration protocol

 We apply $\vec{V}$ and measure the frequency of each qubit.
+In our experiments, these frequency measurements are performed simultaneously.
 We then convert the measured frequencies into the flux experienced by each SQUID, $\vec{\Phi}_{\text{meas}}$.
 By repeating this procedure for $M$ iterations, we obtain a set $\{\vec{V}_i, \vec{\Phi}_{\text{meas},i} \}_{i=1:M}$ of input voltages and the resulting measured fluxes experienced by the qubits.
 Using this data set, we train the elements of the $k^{\text{th}}$ row of $\boldsymbol{S}$ by minimizing the mean-squared-error cost function

 The first term in the cost function sum corresponds to the measured flux on qubit $k$, and the second term corresponds to the estimated flux based on our crosstalk matrix and the applied voltages.
 We minimize $C(\boldsymbol{S}_{k})$ with the L-BFGS gradient descent optimization algorithm~\cite{liu_lbfgs_1989} implemented in \textsf{PyTorch}~\cite{paszke_pytorch_2019} (see Appendix~\ref{appendix:optimizers} for a comparison of different optimizers).
 For a visual schematic of the calibration protocol, see Appendix~\ref{appendix:flowchart}.
 The minimization of the cost function will converge as the estimated fluxes approach the measured fluxes.